powercodeacademy/phrg-local-development-env-setup/README.md

 Ruby gems are pre-written, stand-alone, chunks of code that have been made easily accessible to you.

 1. First, let's update our system gems with: `gem update --system`
 1. Install the Learn gems.
-Do this with: `gem install learn-co .`
+Do this with: `gem install learn-co`
 1. Install the gem bundler.
 This gem takes care of installing all the other gems you need for projects: `gem install bundler`

 ## Step 8 - Set up the Learn gem